mirunaish/floppa-new-tab/README.md

 ### Daily quote

 A random quote every day.
 Click on the refresh button to get a new quote.
 Click on the upload button to upload a JSON with custom quotes.
+Like Todos, these are stored in localStorage, so make sure to keep a backup.

-### Images
+### New images

-Nice cat images for your new tab.
+Add nice cat images or GIFs for your new tab.

+### Theme selector

+Choose a cat themed color scheme for your widgets.
+Pick between light and dark modes.

 ## Setup